Sparky015/AstralEngine/docs/Architecture/EventSystem/EventSystemDesign.md

 I might now change the Event class to be a class just for holding data instead of having dispatching functionality too.
 Currently, each Event class has stores all the callback functions itself and adds callbacks itself on top storing info.

+Ok, now... the Event class is just a class that will be derived from to.
+The derived classes will just be containers of info for the event, at which they will be passed to the dispatcher to be handled.
+Also, having a base class makes it easier to pass around the instances because
+I can just use the Event type as the type but still pass in all the different types of events. (tldr, all Event classes are containers of info now that are now separated from the dispatcher.
+Dispatcher will now have its own class that will handle all callbacks and filtering)

+Some derived events don't even have data correlated with it.
+It just has a type which is used as just a signal to listeners to say "Hey, this happened.
+Act accordingly"